Design history · 1930s–40s American early modernism

 Lester Beall

-The Kansas boy who brought Bauhaus typography to the American farmer — and then to American corporations.
+The Kansas boy who brought European modernism to the American farmer — and then to the American corporation.

-Lester Beall (1903–1969) was the American graphic designer who bridged European modernism and American commercial practice.
-His three Rural Electrification Administration poster series (1937, 1939, 1941) brought Bauhaus-derived visual language to American farmers; his later corporate identity work for International Paper, Connecticut General and Martin Marietta laid the foundation for the American identity-system discipline.
-First American designer with a one-man show at MoMA (1937).
+Lester Beall (1903–1969) bridged European modernist design and American commercial practice.
+His three Rural Electrification Administration poster series (1937, 1939, 1941) brought Bauhaus-derived visual language to rural American audiences; his later corporate identity work for International Paper, Connecticut General and Martin Marietta established the American identity-programme discipline.
+In 1937 he became the first graphic designer given a one-man show at MoMA.

 Key facts